gquelch/Nuke-Public-Gizmos/README.md

 ### Open Read Path

 This will open up a file browser at the file path for any read nodes you have selected

+---

+## LightWrap_GQ

+This is my own custom light wrap node, I find the default node frustrating as if often messes with other channels if used directly in the main pipe.
+My node only affects the RGB channels so you no longer have to worry about that.

+There are also two types of blur, a standard soft gausian, and an exponential blur, this allows you to get a really nice falloff in the light wrap, as well as the softer colour bleed you can get with the standard lightwrap node